-To meet the challenges which I have described and which all countries of the common law face to some extent, what do we have?
-By reason of its organisation and the pressures on it the elected Parliament is not really geared to handle the 'nuts and bolts' of law reform.
-Professor Gordon Reid, a past officer has called it a 'weak and weakening institution.26 Often its procedures themselves the result of a long historical process are frozen in a bygone age with the loss of valuable sitting time in what has been called 'the tedious and often unedifying process of voting'.27 In Australia at least, the vast bulk of legislative work is still conducted in plenary sessions, where Party contests and Party discipline are strongest and where the Whips of the Executive Government hold sway.
-We have no tradition of Private Members Bills - a facility which has proved useful for the implementation of law reform proposals in Britain.
-One thoughtful Australian observer of the Federal Parliamentary scene in Australia described the Parliamentary malaise Austrilia in language which is probably appropriate in many places:
+To meet the challenges which I have described and which all countries of the Commonwealth of Nations to some extent or other face, what do we have?
+In many of our countries the elected Parliament is not specially interested in the 'nuts and bolts' of law reform.
+All too often it is a 'weak and weakening institution'.26 Often its procedures are frozen in a bygone age with the loss of valuable sitting time in 'the tedious and often unedifying process of voting'.27 In Australia at least, the vast bulk of legislative work is still conducted in plenary sessions, where Party contests and Party discipline are strongest and where the Whips of the Executive Government hold sway.
+One thoughtful Australian observer of the Federal Parliamentary scene in Australia described the Parliamentary malaise Australia in language which is probably appropriate in many of the countries of the Commonwealth of Nations: